 - When is our paper due and how long should it be?

-See syllabus for length requirements and due dates of papers.
+See the Paper #1 or Paper #2 documents for length requirements and due dates of papers.
 Do adhere to the word limits.
-Papers that are too short or too long will not be accepted.

 - What can I read for guidance on writing a philosophy paper?

 Here are three useful sources: